strange98350/Hanuman-Chalisa/README.md

  file for details.

 ### Acknowledgments
--Jetpack Compose for modern Android UI toolkit.
+- Jetpack Compose for modern Android UI toolkit.
--Coil for image loading.
+- Coil for image loading.
--Material Design for UI components.
+- Material Design for UI components.

 **For any questions or support, please contact chandandutta168@gmail.com.**